ShunLu91/DU-DARTS/README.md

 MIT License

 ## Acknowledgement
 This code is heavily borrowed from [DARTS](https://github.com/quark0/darts) and [SGAS](https://github.com/lightaime/sgas).
-Great thanks to them.
+Great thanks to their contributions.